easegress-io/easegress/doc/README.md

 - [API Aggregator](./reference/filters.md#APIAggregator) - The API Aggregator forwards one request to multiple API HTTP Pipelines in the same namespace and aggregates responses.
 - [Proxy](./reference/filters.md#Proxy) - The Proxy filter is a proxy of backend service.
-- [Bridge](./reference/filters.md#Bridge) - The Bridge filter route requests from one pipeline to other pipelines or HTTP proxies under an HTTP server.
 - [CORSAdaptor](./reference/filters.md#CORSAdaptor) - The CORSAdaptor handles the CORS preflight request for backend service.
 - [Fallback](./reference/filters.md#Fallback) - The Fallback filter mocks a response as fallback action of other filters.
 - [Mock](./reference/filters.md#Mock) - The Mock filter mocks responses according to configured rules, mainly for testing purposes.